 All non-State entities (except those entities subject to the audit and other reporting requirements of the Local Government Commission) that receive, use, or expend State funds (including Federal funds passed through the NC DHHS are subject to the financial reporting requirements of G. S. 143C-6-23 and 09 NCAC03M for fiscal years beginning on or after July 1, 2007.
-These requirements must be submitted online at www.ncgrants.gov.
+Audit Reporting Level 1: Each institution receiving at least \$1 but less than \$25,000 in State and/or Federal funds must submit the Audit Reporting Level 1 Report within 30 days of the institution's fiscal year end.
+The reports must be submitted to the financialmanagementteam@dhhs.nc.gov.
+Audit Reporting Level 2: Each institution receiving greater than \$25,000 but less than \$500,000 in State and/or Federal funds should complete the Audit Reporting Level 2 Report within 30 days of the institution's fiscal year end.
+The reports must be submitted to financialmanagementteam@dhhs.nc.gov Audit Reporting Level 3: Each institution receiving \$500,000 or more in State and/or Federal funds must complete a single audit after the end of the fiscal year as required by law.
+The single audit report must be submitted within 9 months of the institution's fiscal year end.
+The Institution is required to submit a copy of their audit report to NC DHHS.
+Office of the Internal Auditor (OIA) Risk Mitigation and Audit Monitoring (RMAM) team via email at NCGrantsReporting@dhhs.nc.gov.
+Audits governed by Report Submission (2CFR200.512) must be posted to the Federal Audit Clearinghouse (FAC) (https://harvester.census.gov/facweb/Default.aspx) within 30 days of single audit completion.
 The Conflict of Interest will be accepted by a certification statement online.
-All private nonprofit sponsors who desire to participate in the North Carolina CACFP are required to submit the Conflict of Interest Statement online.
-All non-State entities that provide State funding to a non-State entity (except any non-State entity subject to the audit and other reporting requirements of the Local Government Commission) must hold the subgrantee accountable for the legal and appropriate expenditure of those State grant funds.
+All private nonprofit sponsors who desire to participate in the North Carolina CACFP are required to submit the Conflict of Interest Statement online at the time of initial application, prior to execution of the permanent agreement.
+All non-State entities that provide State funding to a non-State entity (except any non-State entity subject to the audit and other reporting requirements of the Local Government Commission) must hold the sub-grantee accountable for the legal and appropriate expenditure of those State grant funds.